-Craving for a glass of chilled pomegranate juice?
+Craving for a refreshing glass of chilled pomegranate juice?

-Are you confused about how many pomegranates you’ll need to fill a cup?
+Feeling a bit confused about the number of pomegranates required to fill a cup?

 How Many Cups of Seeds in a Pomegranate

-But do you need more than a cup of seeds to make a glass of pomegranate juice?
+Now, the burning question: Is a cup of seeds sufficient to craft a glass of pomegranate juice?

-You’ll find the answer to that in this article.
+You’ll find the answer to that question in this article.

 Which Type of Pomegranate Has the Most Seeds?

-Yes, we have a lot of time on our hands!
+Yes, it seems we do have a lot of time on our hands!

 Varieties of Pomegranate